Home » Blog » How to Create Daily Routines You’ll Actually Stick To (Without Feeling Overwhelmed)

 • Have you tried going to the gym in the morning before?
 And if so, how did it feel?

-With this in mind, it doesn’t make sense for me to force myself into a 6 am spin class.
+With this in mind, it doesn’t make sense for me to force myself into a 6am spin class.
 More than likely, I’ll never make it out the front door—and after a few days of beating myself up for not going, I’ll completely abandon the idea.

 A plant in a white pot, succulent in a black pot, and a decorative coral on a window sill.

-One of the biggest reasons why people fail to stick to their routines is because they try to do too much at once.
+One of the biggest reasons why people fail to stick to their routines is that they try to do too much at once.
 You don’t need to start ten new habits overnight; instead, be intentional about choosing one thing to focus on at a time.

 Go back to your purpose—what are you trying to achieve with your routine?
 Get clear and then decide on ONE small change that will help you move forward.
-Do that for a few weeks until it starts to feel like a natural part of your day and then you can add something else.
+Do that for a few weeks until it starts to feel like a natural part of your day, and then you can add something else.

 Slow and steady, my friends!
 It works and it feels better too.

-Again, I know it sounds simple but I think sometimes it’s easy to forget that your routines are there to serve YOU.
 Just because you decided to start a journaling habit doesn’t mean you have to do it forever.
 It’s completely OK to change your mind and adjust your routines when needed.

 Finally, the easiest way to simplify your daily routine is to embrace imperfection.
-Life happens and things don’t always go to plan.
-This doesn’t mean you should abandon your routines.

 Daily Routine Examples